-- E.1 Having made a decision, the College Misconduct and Fitness to Practise Committee shall decide: - 1. whether any record of the decision shall be placed in the Student's PAU file and, if so, whether permanently or for a limited time (for poor academic practice or moderate plagiarism this would not normally be the case); and - 2. whether any report of the matter should be made to the appropriate Head of PAU; and - 3. whether any particular reference should be made with regard to the individual's fitness to practise; and - 4. whether the Student is entitled to an academic transcript and if so what module marks should be included; and - 5. whether the Student is entitled to undertake another programme of study at the University during a specified period of time; and - 6. whether, and if so in what form, the decision should be publicised within the University in accordance with the relevant legislation relating to data protection; and - 7. whether a report should be sent to the employer or professional body or relevant record-holding body (such as the Medical Schools Council), in accordance with the relevant legislation relating to data protection; and - 8. whether the University may be required to make a referral to the Independent Safeguarding Authority or any successor organisation (in cases where there is concern that the Student's conduct gives rise to concerns about harm or the risk of harm to children or vulnerable adults).
+- E.1 Having made a decision, the College Misconduct and Fitness to Practise Committee shall decide: - 1. whether any record of the decision shall be placed in the Student's PAU file and, if so, whether permanently or for a limited time (for poor academic practice or moderate plagiarism this would not normally be the case); and - 2. whether any report of the matter should be made to the appropriate Head of PAU; and - 3. whether any particular reference should be made with regard to the individual's fitness to practise; and - 4. whether the Student is entitled to an academic transcript and if so what module marks should be included; and - 5. whether the Student is entitled to undertake another programme of study at the University during a specified period of time; and - 6. whether, and if so in what form, the decision should be publicised within the University in accordance with the relevant legislation relating to data protection; and - 7. whether a report should be sent to the employer or professional body or relevant record-holding body (such as the Medical Schools Council), in accordance with the relevant legislation relating to data protection; and - 8. whether the University may be required to make a referral to the Independent Safeguarding Authority or any successor organisation (in cases where there is concern that the Student's conduct gives rise to concerns about harm or the risk of harm to children or vulnerable adults); - 9. whether the Student's access to the University, its premises, activities, and social events should be restricted and, if so, whether permanently or for a specified period of time.